-As you get older, everything around you changes.
+As we get older, everything around us changes.
 You may downsize your home for a more convenient lifestyle.
 Your social circle may change as friends and family members relocate or pass on.
 Even your body can just feel older, too, limiting your activities and everyday mobility.
 But, in the midst of all these major changes that come with getting older, why not make some changes for the good, and get a little stronger and live a little longer in the process?

 Nutrition Is A Key Factor In Healthy Aging

 Remaining healthy and independent as you age is important.
 As the old saying goes, “You’re only as old as your feel.”
 For you, you might feel pretty old!
 But, taking control of your health may be easier than you may think.
 Paying close attention to your diet and nutrition is one simple way to add some life to your years.
 As always, for your health and safety, be sure to consult with your physician or a professional dietary nutritionist about any changes to your diet before you make them.

 5 Helpful Nutrition Tips For Seniors

 - Stay hydrated.
 As you get older, you may not tend to feel as thirsty throughout the day as compared to years passed.
 And, if you don’t feel thirsty, you probably don’t think about drinking a glass of water.
 But, your body still needs plenty of fluids to stay healthy.
 On average, you should be drinking 6-8 glasses of water per day.
 Lack of sufficient water intake can contribute to confusion, and is one of the leading causes of daytime fatigue.
 Drinking the proper amount of water can reduce headaches, and prevent illnesses like infections and constipation.